We all aspire to raise compassionate children who are kind to those who especially need it most. Here are 8 tips on how to raise a kind child.

 Parenting starts with us.
 The kindness we want to see in our kids must begin with ourselves.
 I say this so many times but it bears repeating: We need to model the values we want our kids to emulate.

 Be kind, in actions and in words.
-You don’t even need to say anything.
-Your actions will teach your child more than any lecture or lesson could.
+You don’t even need to say much—your actions teach your child more than any lecture or lesson could.

-As I read along, I wondered what my kids would do.
-I can’t tell what they would do in those circumstances.
-But I hope I’m raising compassionate children.
-The ones who will choose kindness, even—and especially—to those who are different.
+As I read Wonder, I imagined what my kids would do if the story played out in their school.
+I hope I’m raising compassionate kids who will choose kindness, even—and especially—to those who need it most.

 - 10 Children’s Books about Being Kind